SergioCoboLopez/ELN_Sergio/docs/december_23/week_4.md

 Apparently, there are ways to do this.
 Maybe I can split main and supplementary text.
 Ok, this works.
 I have to check if the figures are well referenced.

+## December 26

+**W** and **code** I figured out how to reference figures across the supplementary materials and main text.

+The first step is to use the packages 'xr' and 'cleveref'. 'xr' is the package that allows you to reference external documents.
+It seems that 'cleveref' allows you to hyperreference figures across documents, but I do not really need that.
+So I can reference figures from the supplementary materials as \ref*{figure} (the asterisk removes the hyperlink) Finally, I had to ensure figures from the supplementary materials appear with an 'S' before them.
+To accomplish this I go to the supplementary materials document and do this:
+\renewcommand{\thefigure}{S\arabic{figure}}
+I assume this tells latex "put an 'S' before labeling any figure"